TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 Installation
 ------------

-To use TorahBibleCodes, first install it on your local computer by downloading the ZIP file or cloning the GitHub repo:
+To use TorahBibleCodes, first install Python on your local computer, and then download the TorahBibleCodes GitHub Repo ZIP file or clone the GitHub repo to your local computer.

 .. code-block:: console